Our Office Manager

 Christine “Chris” Heinisch Associate Counselor, MC LPC NCC

-In addition to being a counselor and psychotherapist, Chris is a long time (18+ years) student and practitioner of both meditation and Hatha yoga.
+In addition to being a counselor and psychotherapist, Chris is a long time (since 1992) student and practitioner of both meditation and Hatha yoga.
+Also she has completed the Nalanda Institute program and received the 2 year certificate.
 She knows deeply the power of mind-body practices.
 An expert in mindfulness, compassion and visualization based approaches.
 Chris sees your challenges and with your help guides you towards self-discovery.

 Chris earned her Bachelor’s degree from Shimer College in Chicago and her degree in counseling at Adam’s State University.
 Her current and latest dedicated area of study is working towards a two-year post graduate certificate program at the Nalanda Institute in Contemplative Psychotherapy (primarily Buddhist Psychotherapy).
 This program brings together the study of mindfulness, wisdom and compassion and practices of the visualization practices of the Tibetan Buddhist tradition, with the research and science of western psychology.